 Our mission is to connect teachers with recruitment agencies that specialise in helping people from overseas.
 Register with agencies before you arrive so you can spend your time planning trips to Europe instead.

 Choose from a Long-Term, Day-to-Day Supply or Permanent teaching position at a variety of levels and facilities.

 |Qualified teachers and technicians at least two of experience will thrive in positions in London and beyond.||Get the flexibility to work day-to-day for frequent travel, or choose a long-term contract.

 For teachers arriving in London from overseas, there is a full range of vacancies available from agency supply teaching to permanent vacancies.
 Teaching jobs in Britain are usually described as being Long Term, Day to Day (or Supply) or Permanent.
 The notes below describe what these terms really mean for you.
 Note that the Visa you hold will to some extent affect the types of positions you can choose from.

 From 5 weeks to a full term or longer, long-term teaching positions usually provide all the benefits of a full time staff member and the stability of work 5 days a week.
 As a long-term teacher you will have full classroom responsibilities including creating lesson plans, student assessments, liaising with parents and educational bodies, and you may also be involved in professional development.

 Day-to-day supply is an excellent way to kick-start your teaching career in London.
-This type of employment is common and popular for newly arrived teachers.
+This type of employment is common and popular for newly arrived teacher.

-Permanent positions are for those interested in securing permanent positions.
+There are opportunities for those interested in securing permanent positions.
 In this case a school will interview you in the normal way but when you accept the position you will become a full-time employee of the school.
 Again, these positions are for teachers who require the security of constant work and a regular income.

 Permanent teaching positions are ongoing and benefits here include holiday and sick leave pay.
 Generally schools ask for at least a one-year commitment.